How to Spend 3 Days in Ubud: Itinerary for First-Timers

 I understand that waking up at 2 am to hike is not everybody’s idea of fun, so the best alternative to Mount Batur is visiting Lempuyang Temple and Tirta Gangga on a day trip.

 This was one of my favourite day trips from Ubud.
-Lempuyang and Tirta Gangga are only a 22-minute drive from each other and require a day to explore fully, with many little stops off on the way.
+Lempuyang and Tirta Gangga are only a 22-minute drive from each other and require a day to explore fully, with a few stop-offs on the way.

-How to get there: Scooter is the easiest and cheapest way to get from Ubud to Lempuyang and Tirta Gangga. *I don’t recommend this option for non-confident drivers.
+How to get there: Scooter is the easiest and cheapest way to get from Ubud to Lempuyang and Tirta Gangga.
+You can rent a scooter from any local rental shop in Ubud for around 70,000 IDR daily.
+I don’t recommend this option for non-confident drivers.

-Going via a day tour/private driver is the best option if you’re not a confident driver.
+Going via a day tour/private driver is the best option for non-confident drivers like me.
 I went on this day tour and explored each attraction in good time.
-You will visit Lempuyang when it’s least busy, so you get enough time to take the photo at the Gates of Heaven.
+You will visit Lempuyang when it’s least busy, so you get enough time to take the iconic photo at the Gates of Heaven.

 Lempuyang Temple

-Lempuyang Temple is one of Bali’s most famous Instagrammable places.
-People often come here to take photos of themselves by the ‘Gates of Heaven’ capturing the famous water reflection with the backdrop of Mount Agung.
+Lempuyang Temple is one of Bali’s most notable Instagrammable spots.
+People often come here to take photos of themselves by the ‘Gates of Heaven’, capturing the famous water reflection with the backdrop of Mount Agung.

-This reflection is created through a simple illusion trick by the workers, who place a mirror above the camera lens to make it seem like the gate is floating above the water.
+This reflection is a simple illusion trick created by the workers, who place a mirror above the camera lens to make it seem like the gate is floating above the water.

 The main downside to this experience is the lengthy queues.
 Each visitor receives a number that acts as their placement in the queue.
-It can take as long as 4 hours for your number to be called out and get pictures taken, with each visitor allocated around 3 to 5 minutes each.
+It can take as long as 4 hours for your number to be called with each visitor allocated around 3 to 5 minutes each to take photos.

-To pass the time while you wait for your spot, you can visit the other 6 temples along Mount Lempuyang.
-There are also photo spots up the hill where you can have a scenic photoshoot set up by photographers overlooking amazing views.
+To pass the time, you can visit 6 other temples along Mount Lempuyang.
+There are also photo spots up the hill where you can have a scenic photoshoot overlooking amazing views.

 Opposite the Gates of Heaven are also 3 staircases leading to the main shrine.
-You can walk up each staircase and take pictures but can’t enter the shrine.
+You can walk up each staircase and take pictures, but you can’t enter the shrine.

 You must wear a sarong to enter the grounds.
-This can be borrowed for free at the ticket office just before you walk up to the temple.
-The entrance fee is currently 150,000 IDR.
+This will be included in your entrance which is. currently 150,000 IDR.

 If you plan to use the bus transfer from the parking lot to the ticket office, this will cost another 45,000 IDR for a return ticket.
-I highly recommend it as the walk up here is incredibly steep!
+I highly recommend this option as the walk up here is incredibly steep.

 Tirta Gangga